 What is Amazon?
 And should I invest?

-How has Amazon performed as an investment in recent years?
+How has the company performed in recent years?

-Amazon is a company with a solid foundation, global recognition, and a world-class logistics network, all of which have seen it continue to grow rapidly throughout the twenty-first century.
+This is a company with a solid foundation, global recognition, and a world-class logistics network, all of which have seen it continue to grow rapidly throughout the twenty-first century.